Kishoreravi2007/Wedding-web-/backend/WHATSAPP_CHATGPT_SETUP.md

-# 💬 WhatsApp Bot with ChatGPT Setup Guide
+# 💬 WhatsApp Bot with Google Gemini Setup Guide

+> **Note**: This guide has been updated to use **Google Gemini** instead of ChatGPT.
+Gemini offers a free tier and is more cost-effective!

 This guide will help you set up a WhatsApp bot that uses ChatGPT (OpenAI) to generate intelligent, personalized responses for your wedding website customers.